natematias/governing-human-algorithm-behavior/README.md

   * how the paper advances the conversation
   * a question or observation that links the paper to the theme of the day or the theme of the course

-Each week, students are expected to post at least one link recommended by the Fuego system to Element and add at least one comment in response to one other student's post.
+Each week, students are expected to post at least one link recommended by the Fuego system to Element in #discussion and add at least one comment in response to one other student's posted link.
+We will introduce the Fuego system on February 3rd.

 Graduate students will have additional readings and will rotate responsibility for summarizing the reading for the rest of the class.
 Summarizing the reading will involve:
 * Creating 2-3 slides for the reading